AnggaR96s/Reforestation/README.md

-## I wanted to be a tailor but I didn't suit the job
+## I knew i shouldn’t have ate that seafood.
+Because now i’m feeling a little… Eel